ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 - Required: Yes
 - Type: bool

+### Parameter: `virtualHubParameters.p2sVpnParameters.connectionConfigurationsName`

+Name of the connection configurations.
+Required when deployP2SVpnGateway is true.

+- Required: No
+- Type: string

 ### Parameter: `virtualHubParameters.p2sVpnParameters.vpnClientAddressPoolAddressPrefixes`

 Address prefixes for the VPN client address pool.
+Required when deployP2SVpnGateway is true.

-- Required: Yes
+- Required: No
 - Type: array

 ### Parameter: `virtualHubParameters.p2sVpnParameters.vpnGatewayName`

 Name of the VPN Gateway.
+Required when deployP2SVpnGateway is true.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `virtualHubParameters.p2sVpnParameters.customDnsServers`